queengooborg/OpenTag3D/README.md

 # History

-The OpenTag protocol, initially called "Open 3D-RFID", was originally incubated by the Bambu Research Group, a group dedicated to researching and reverse engineering the tag data from Bambu Lab's RFID tags.
+The OpenTag3D protocol, initially called "Open 3D-RFID", was originally incubated by the Bambu Research Group, a group dedicated to researching and reverse engineering the tag data from Bambu Lab's RFID tags.
 When the RFID tags were launched with Bambu Lab spools using a proprietary, encrypted format, the group knew that it was only a matter of time before other brands released their own proprietary formats.

-As the OpenTag protocol began to reach maturity, it was later moved to its own repository, where it continues to incubate to this day.
+As the OpenTag3D protocol began to reach maturity, it was later moved to its own repository, where it continues to incubate to this day.

 # Backers

-These are companies that are implementing OpenTag into their printers, filament, add-ons, etc. If you would like to join this list, please open an Issue on GitHub.
+These are companies that are implementing OpenTag3D into their printers, filament, add-ons, etc. If you would like to join this list, please open an Issue on GitHub.

 - Filament Manufacturers:
   - [Polar Filament](https://polarfilament.com) (Backed 2024-02-25)